-With immediate effect, some of our support initiatives that were introduced last year will be reinstated for policies that are currently in place as well as new policies or renewals that take effect between now and 31 October 2021:
+Our support initiatives that were reinstated in July, and due to expire on 31 October 2021, are being extended until 31 December 2021.
+The following initiatives are available to assist your clients with policies that are currently in place as well as new policies or renewals that take effect between now and 31 December 2021:

 We would also like to remind you that we also have certain options in place to assist customers experiencing Vulnerability and Financial Hardship.